 A budget for the program and for the funds requested (advertising, transportation, telephone outreach, materials, etc.) must be provided.
 Beyond the stipulation that no LSAC funds may be used for salaries or compensation of law school personnel in connection with the event, funds may be requested for any other purpose.
 Funds will be transferred to the specified party upon receipt of appropriate documentation, including originals or copies of receipts.

 EVALUATION: A letter of evaluation must be provided at the conclusion of the event.
-This letter should contain the number of prospective students in attendance, a copy of the final program, names of the participating speakers, and other information of value in an assessment of the program.
+This letter should contain the number of prospective students in attendance, a copy of the final program, names of the participating speakers, and other information of value in assessing the program.
 For example, a brief questionnaire that evaluates impressions of the program by those in attendance has value in improving the program in future years.

 APPLICATION: An application or proposal letter must describe the program purpose and content, date, time, site, speakers, and special events.
 The LSAC Outreach Grant application form must be used.
 When you click on this link to get to the application form, you will see a message box that asks if you want to Open, Save, or Cancel.
 Select Save to save this application to your word-processing program, where you can type in the requested information.
 If you choose Open instead of Save after clicking on the link above, you will only be able to view and print out the application.